logzio/logz-docs/_source/user-guide/kibana/field-not-indexed.md

   - shalper
 ---

 Sometimes, it will appear that a field in Kibana is not mapped.
-The mapping icon will show a <i class="fas fa-question"></i> question mark indicating that the field was not mapped.
+The mapping icon will show a <i class="fas fa-question"></i> question mark indicating that the field is not mapped in Kibana.

 ![Kibana field not indexed](https://dytvr9ot2sszz.cloudfront.net/logz-docs/kibana/field-not-indexed.png)